Teaching Functional Money Math: Discount Lesson [Special Education]

 May I Also Suggest Teaching

-If you are using a discount that means you are purchasing something, so go ahead and pair this lesson with Sales Tax and Budget Lesson Units.
+If you are using a discount that means you are purchasing something, so go ahead and pair this lesson with Sales Tax, Budget Lesson Units, and skills to using Credit Cards and Debit Cards.